MAGLaboratory/MAGLab_Events_Bot/docs/operations.md

 1. Copy `.env.example` to `.env`.
 2. Set `DISCORD_TOKEN` and other values for your environment.
 3. Optional: override intervals with environment overrides (e.g. `OPEN_STATUS_INTERVAL_MINUTES`).
+4. Optional: tune `SYNOPTIC_MAX_AGE_MINUTES` if the cached synoptic PNG needs to refresh more or less often.
+Increase `SYNOPTIC_HTTP_TIMEOUT_SECONDS` if the HAL page is slow to respond.

 ## Running the Bot
 ```bash